otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 #### Multiple OTR protocol versions

-Prekey messages contain version information, as detailed above.
+Prekey messages contain version information.
 Each client is expected to upload one prekey per supported version of OTR which uses non-interactive communication.
-This is only relevant for versions of OTR from 4 and onward.
+This is only relevant for OTRv4 and subsequent versions.

 #### Publishing and retrieving prekey messages from a prekey server

 Describing the details of interactions between OTRv4 clients and a prekey server are outside the scope of this specification.
 Implementers are expected to create their own policy dictating how often their clients upload prekey messages to the prekey server.
 Prekey messages expire when their user profile expires.
-Thus new prekey messages should be published to the prekey server before they expire to keep valid prekey messages available.
+Thus, new prekey messages should be published to the prekey server before they expire to keep valid prekey messages available.